 An early design decision was that aside from on the initial creation of a client, the Accountant should never have to anything in order for the system to be alerting him/her to jobs, targets and deadlines.
 The need to do things in spreadsheets and ‘roll forward’ created a very simple but easy to delay or forget task for an already busy professional.
 This has been critical and our automatic job creation remains a key feature today.

 Word of Glide spread quickly and we were fortunate at this point to find ourselves with interest from a small number of firms of radically different shapes and sizes.
 This ranged from a 50 user firm with a massive volume of small clients, a larger departmentalised corporate, a smaller owner managed practice and a sole practitioner working alone.
 All these new users wanted something slightly different.
 Despite being in the same profession their particular clients were of course different as were the operational challenges they faced.
 They each had very different workflow challenges.

 Glide was rebuilt.
-V2 was born.
+Version two was born.